aws-samples/msk-powered-financial-data-feed/README.md

 5. Using your editor or IDE, view the parameters.py file in the dataFeedMsk folder.
 Update the *mskCrossAccountId* parameter with your AWS producer account number.

-6. If you have an existing EC2 key pair, update the *keyPairName* parameter with the name of your key pair
+6. If you have an existing EC2 key pair, update the *producerEc2KeyPairName* parameter with the name of your key pair

 7. Make sure that the *enableSaslScramClientAuth*, *enableClusterConfig*, and *enableClusterPolicy* parameters in the *parameters.py* file are set to False.
 Make sure you are in the directory where the app1.py file is located.
 Then deploy as follows.